 The city of Armagh is a great blend of culture, cathedrals and craic, plus great pubs, a pretty tree-lined Mall and elegant museums

-It’s hard not to be impressed by Armagh’s lineage – after all, the place has been the ecclesiastical capital of Ireland for over 5,000 years.
+It’s hard not to be impressed by Armagh’s heritage – after all, the place has been the religious capital of Ireland for over 5,000 years.
 Only an hour’s drive from Belfast, this ancient city packs in the history, and the hilly streets and lanes, elaborate doorways and extravagant architecture give it an air of intrigue that’s hard to beat.

 Interested in St Patrick?
 Welcome to Armagh – Ireland’s patron saint reputedly had a stone church built here back in 445AD.
 And at the very spot where St Patrick’s Church of Ireland now stands, you can descend to a crypt from the Middle Ages, with sacred music, stone heads and animal carvings.